What is Penetration Pricing?

 - Switch customers from competitors

-- Generate significant demand and utilize economies of scale
+- Generate significant demand, looking to utilize economies of scale

 - Drive competitors out of the market